thanhit95/multi-threading/notes-demos-exercises.md

 You learn how to return value from a thread, and how to use that value for future tasks.

-Please note that if you do not use a synchronized mechanism (e.g. thread join, mutex...) then the result may be incorrect.
+Please note that if you do not use a synchronization mechanism (e.g. thread join, mutex...) then the result may be incorrect.
 To be clear, let's see this:

 ```code
 result = 0;